DHI-GRAS/ecw2tiff/README.md

 # ECW2Tiff
-Dockerized gdal+ecw installation for converting ecw files to tiff.

-## Usage
+Dockerized GDAL installation with ECW support.

+## Convert ECW to GeoTIFF:
 1. Build the image (`make build`)
-2. Put the file you need to convert under `./data`.
+2. Put the file you need to convert under `./data/my_file.ecw`.
-3. Run `make raster input=some_file.ecw` to create `data/some_file.tiff`.
+3. Run `make raster input=my_file.ecw` to create `data/my_file.tiff`.

-The image also has Python installed and configured for GDAL.

-### TODO
-GDAL installation fails on newer verions of Ubuntu
+It is also configured for Python 3.10, so you can extend the image and use it as a base for your Python projects.